bhumitbuha/bhumitbuha/README.md

 ---

 ## About
+Who am I?
+April 2026 Computer Engineering Technology grad from Algonquin College with ex co-op Kinaxis and 3 years of technical experience in Ottawa.

+What I build?
-I build systems that ship.
-Parallel-correctness C++ engines, hand-written compilers, distributed client and server apps, AI-integrated full-stack products, and the CI/CD pipelines that put them in production.
-Coming off a year of enterprise IT at Kinaxis on the ServiceNow corporate stack, finishing CET-CS at Algonquin College in April 2026.
+C++17 parallel engines, C hand written compilers, Java applications, .NET and React full-stack products, distributed client and server apps, and the CI/CD pipelines that move them to production.

-I care about correctness under load, automation that pays for itself in week one, and writing the runbook before the second incident.
+What I am looking for?
+Internship, and new grad roles in Canada.
+Hybrid Ottawa preferred, fully remote across Canada also works.

+Proof?
+- 93-94% first-contact resolution on ServiceNow during my year at Kinaxis
+- PowerShell deployment pipeline that cut OS provisioning 60% across 100+ enterprise endpoints
+- A+ in Compilers, Database Systems, Java, .NET, and Calculus on a 3.44 cumulative GPA
+- Multi-distro Linux production lab on Azure and AWS with Terraform and Ansible
+- Plus the repos pinned below
 ---